 For more information, or to enroll in this course, which is eligible for 1.5 hours of Continuing Education credits, please visit http://www.txhealthsteps.com/cms/?q=catalog/course/2280.

-The mission of the Texas Asthma Control Program (TACP) is to:
+Welcome to the Texas Asthma Control Program (TACP)

-- decrease the number of emergency department hospital visits and deaths due to asthma
+Decrease the number of emergency department hospital visits and deaths due to asthma in Texas

 PO Box 149347